ohhfishal/notes/notes/opinions.md

 1. Code that is not checked into version control does not exist.
 2. [Legacy code is code without tests](https://understandlegacycode.com/blog/what-is-legacy-code-is-it-code-without-tests/).
 3. Automate what's possible.
-4. Code is never correct the first time.
+4. Code is never correct the first time (Or the second).

 ## As Proverbs
 >     If its not committed, you have not committed.